DIDSR/HTT.home/assets/pages/pivotal-study.md

 ---
-title: "Join the Pivotal Study"
+title: "About the Pivotal Study"
 layout: page
 subtitle: Steps to Join
 ---